-The goal of the ISC Ambassador Program is to foster academic and personal excellence among first year international students by:
+The goal of the ISC Ambassador Program is to foster academic and personal excellence among international students by:

 - Increasing their sense of knowledge about U.S. culture and lifestyle;

 - Connecting them to campus resources that will help them succeed at SDSU;

 - Helping them build essential skills for academic and personal success

 As part of a support team, the ISC Ambassadors encourage international students (participants) to embrace their new learning environment, while recognizing the importance of overcoming the diverse challenges and demand of college life in order to successfully pursue their academic goals.

 International students who have participated in the International Student Center Ambassador Program for at least one year will be able to:

 - Maintain High GPA

 - Improve Confidence

 - Adjust Better to their New Environment